kubernetes-study-guide/Kubernetes-Study-Guide/08_networking_basics/networking_basics.md

 # Networking Basics

-In Kubernetes, 'services' is actually all about networking.
 In Docker world, when you use docker-compose, all the networking is done for you automatically behind the scenes.
-With Kubernetes on the other hand, you will need to set up a lot of the networking.
-However there are some basic networking features that comes out-of-the-box with Kubernetes:
+However with Kubernetes, you will need to set up a lot of the networking yourself, by creating `service` and `ingress`.
+Kubernetes does come with some basic networking features out-of-the-box:

 - A pod's internal networking
 - IP based pod-to-pod networking